sarbub/Licenta/README.md

-<<<<<<< HEAD
 # Centrul Vieții Platform

-This is a Laravel web application developed for "Centrul Vieții", likely a student dormitory or similar organization based in Timișoara.
-The platform manages public information, contact requests, applications for residency, and user accounts with different roles (Admin, Moderator, User).
+This is a Laravel web application developed for "Centrul Vieții", a student dormitory based in Timișoara.
+The platform manages public information, contact requests, applications for residency, and user accounts with different roles (Admin, Moderator,Worker, User).

 ## Key Features (Implemented So Far)